hypnopump/MiniFold/readme.md

 ## Abstract

-**Introduction**: The Protein Folding Problem (predicting a protein structure from its sequence) is an interesting one since DNA sequence data available is becoming cheaper and cheaper at an unprecedented rate, even faster than Moore's law [1](https://www.genome.gov/27541954/dna-sequencing-costs-data/).
+* **Introduction**: The Protein Folding Problem (predicting a protein structure from its sequence) is an interesting one since DNA sequence data available is becoming cheaper and cheaper at an unprecedented rate, even faster than Moore's law [1](https://www.genome.gov/27541954/dna-sequencing-costs-data/).
 Recent research has applied Deep Learning techniques in order to accurately predict the structure of polypeptides [[2](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005324), [3](http://predictioncenter.org/casp13/doc/presentations/Pred_CASP13-DeepLearning-AlphaFold-Senior.pdf)].

-**Methods**: In this work, we present an attempt to imitate the AlphaFold system for protein prediction architecture [[3]((http://predictioncenter.org/casp13/doc/presentations/Pred_CASP13-DeepLearning-AlphaFold-Senior.pdf))].
+* **Methods**: In this work, we present an attempt to imitate the AlphaFold system for protein prediction architecture [[3]((http://predictioncenter.org/casp13/doc/presentations/Pred_CASP13-DeepLearning-AlphaFold-Senior.pdf))].
 We use 1-D Residual Networks (ResNets) to predict dihedral torsion angles and 2-D ResNets to predict distance maps between the protein amino-acids[[4](https://arxiv.org/abs/1512.03385)].
 We use the CASP7 ProteinNet dataset section for training and evaluation of the model [[5](https://arxiv.org/abs/1902.00249)].
 An open-source implementation of the system described can be found [here](https://github.com/EricAlcaide/MiniFold).

-**Results**:
+* **Results**: We are able to obtain distance maps and torsion angle predictions for a protein given it's sequence and PSSM.
+Our angle prediction model scores a 0.408 of MAE (Mean Absolute Error) and we have no comparable metric to easure our distance prediction system.
+Our methods do not include post-processing of Deep Learning outputs, which can be very noisy.

-**Conclusion**:
+* **Conclusion**: We have shown the potential of Deep Learning methods and its possible application to solve the Protein Folding Problem.
+Despite technical limitations, Neural Networks are able to capture relations between the data.
+Although our visually pleasant results, our system lacks components such as the protein structure prediction from both dihedral torsion angles and the distance map of a given protein and the post-processing of our predictions in order to reduce noise.

 ## Introduction